Musō Shinden-ryū: Furikaburi

 After striking with one hand, primarily on nukitsuke (cutting as one draws the sword out), the sword is brought to a position about ten centimeters above the left shoulder, blade edge up, and with the point facing backwards.
 The movement resembles a thrust to the rear.
 Unlike in Musō Jikiden Eishin-ryū, the sword does not fall off behind the back but always stays over shoulder height.
 The right hand then raises the sword overhead while the left hand takes its place on the hilt, thus entering in the jōdan stance or kamae.
 The sword should now be right in the middle line of the body, with the tip raised forty-five degrees upward (Chuden) or level with the ground (Shoden) and your left hand hovering just above your forehead.

 Nōtō

 In Musō Shinden-ryū, the sheathing is performed horizontally with the blade outwards.
-Only when the sword is about two-thirds of the way in the saya is the edge turned to face upwards.
+In Shimomura-Ha lignage, more usual, only when the sword is about two-thirds of the way in the saya is the edge turned to face upwards, but there is also a Tanimura-Ha lignage inside Muso Shiden Ryu, and the sword is in the saya is the edge turned to face upwards.
 The blade and saya should cross your center line at a 45-degree angle while sheathing.